lsst-dm/prompt_processing/doc/playbook.rst

 The tester scripts send ``next_visit`` events for each detector via Kafka on the ``next-visit-topic`` topic.
 They then upload a batch of files representing the snaps of the visit to the ``rubin-pp-dev`` S3 bucket, simulating incoming raw images.

-``python/tester/upload.py``: Command line arguments are the instrument name (currently HSC, LATISS, LSSTComCamSim, LSSTCam, and LSSTCam-imSim), number of groups of images to send, and the platform (KNATIVE or KEDA).
+``python/tester/upload.py``: Command line arguments are the instrument name (currently HSC, LATISS, LSSTComCamSim, LSSTCam, and LSSTCam-imSim), number of groups of images to send, and the platform (KEDA only).

 Sample command line:

 .. code-block:: sh

-   python upload.py HSC 3 KNATIVE
    python upload.py LATISS 3 KEDA
-   python upload.py LSSTComCamSim 1 KNATIVE
    python upload.py LSSTCam 2 KEDA
    python upload.py LSSTCam-imSim 2 KEDA